-Press the MENU button \rightarrow Y tab (\square 13) \rightarrow Monitor settings
+Press the MENU button \rightarrow Y tab (\square 9) \rightarrow Monitor settings

-Option Description lmage review On (default setting): The captured image is displayed in the monitor immediately after shooting and the monitor display returns to the shooting screen.
+Option Description Photo info Set the information to be displayed in the monitor during shooting and playback.
+On (default setting): The captured image is displayed in the monitor immediately after shooting and the monitor dispreturns to the shooting screen.
 Off: The captured image is not displayed immediately after shooting.
-Brightness Set the monitor brightness to one of 6 levels.
-Default setting: 3 Cannot be set when the viewfinder is used.
-View/hide framing grid On: Displays a boxed guide for framing.
-Off (default setting): Does not display a boxed guide for framing.
-View/hide histograms On: Displays a graph that shows the brightness distribution in the image (□69).
+Brightness Set the monitor brightness to one of 6 levels. • Default setting: 3 View/hide histograms On: Displays a graph that shows the brightness distribution in the image (□63).
 Off (default setting): Does not display a graph.